Plumbing

 Associate Degree | 83 |

-In an O*NET survey, plumbing technology/plumber majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to plumbing technology/plumber and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Plumbing Technology/Plumber Majors